th2-net/th2-data-services/documentation/api/event_tree.event_tree_collection.md

 Yields children of the event by its id.

-This method applicable only for trees (regular or parentless), not for detached events.
+This method is applicable only for trees (regular or parentless), not for detached events.